HenrikJPetersen/UoScripts/README.md

 cooldowns.xml file located under your profile.
 So make sure that you have both the xml and .razor macro for the cooldown you desire.

+HUES:
+253: for consumeables, like food, potions, shrooms
+144 for lightning
+88 for buffs
+38 for pvp
+38 teleport
+73 necro abilities